Beautiful linseed Oil Paints

 Fact: It doesn't 'yellow' on external joinery such as fascias and barge boards where there's more direct natural light.

-To quote an old derogatory phrase: "if you can p!ss you can paint" but the truth is that only a skilled person with a good understanding of basic chemistry & physics can paint correctly.
+To quote an old derogatory phrase: "if you can p!ss you can paint" but the truth is that only a skilled person with a good understanding of chemistry & physics can paint correctly.

 Why Choose Linseed Oil Paints